qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_selection_tools.rst

   Default: *Number of selected features*

-``Number/percentage of selected features`` [number] Choose the number or the percentage of the feature to select
+``Number/percentage of selected features`` [number] Number or the percentage of the feature to select

   Default: *10*